extenda/docker-vale/README.md

 ### Testing

 The test harness is made up of the following:
 * Style yaml file.
-Located under `.github/styles/Extenda`.
+Located under `Extenda/styles/Extenda`.
 * Fixture test folder.
 For example `fixtures/Terms`.
 This folder contains:
   * `.vale.ini` - fixture test configuration.
   * `test.md` - markdown file that will be linted for errors, warning, and/or suggestions.
 * Rules file that will assert the lint of the `test.md` file above.
 Located under `features/rules.feature`

-#### Running the tests
+To run the tests:

 ```bash
 npm run test
 ```

-#### Adding new linting rules with corresponding test
+### Adding new linting rules with the corresponding test

 Tests are based on naming conventions.
-A folder under the `fixtures` folder MUST match the corresponding style file under `.github/styles/`.
+A folder under the `fixtures` folder MUST match the corresponding style file under `Extenda/styles/`.
+For example,
-For example the test fixture folder `fixtures/BusinessUnits` MUST be named the same as `.github/styles/Extenda/BusinessUnits.yml`.
+the test fixture folder `fixtures/BusinessUnits` MUST be named the same as `Extenda/styles/Extenda/BusinessUnits.yml`.

 Here is a scenario where we want to add a new style file name `New.yml`

-1. Create style file `.github/styles/Extenda/New.yml`
+1. Create style file `.Extenda/styles/Extenda/New.yml`
 2. Create fixture folder `fixtures/New`
 3. Create vale.ini config for just this style file `fixtures/New/.vale.ini`
 4. Create test.md file that will some lines that will pass and some that will fail `fixtures/New/test.md`
 5. Add a section for `New` in `features/rules.feature`.

-#### C4 diagrams
+### C4 diagrams

 All C4 diagrams must be created with [Structurizr DSL](https://github.com/structurizr/dsl#readme).
 Use the provided `dsl2png.sh` script to create PNG images from the DSL.
 Use the `--watch` flag while making changes.